manferlo81/gen-unit/README.md

 find: (pre: string) => number | null;
 ```

-A function that returns a non-zero `number` by which the parsed value should be multiplied based on the captured prefix.
+A function that should return a non-zero `number` by which the parsed value should be multiplied based on the captured prefix.
 Return `null` (or `undefined`) if multiplier can't be determined.
 It will cause the parse function to return `NaN`.
 If your function returns `zero`, `negative number` or any other invalid multiplier, parse function will throw a `TypeError`.

 ***example***